Christa McAuliffe Space Center: Simulators

 Some simulators have their own plaque.
 The plaque displays the ship's names and other things about that specific simulator.

 Most missions contain aspects of the Star Trek universe.
 However, the center has many original species and groups that help separate it.
 These include groups such as the Lisko Authority, Nox'Hun Imperium, Peylin, and Merchant's Guild.

 The center and its founder were honored in a ceremony in its 15th year by many individuals, including Gary Herbert, the Lieutenant Governor of Utah.
 At that time, with its five spaceship simulators, it was educating 16,000 students a year.

 Teaching method

 The space center uses its simulators in order to create interactive stories, usually applicable to historical events, in which the students are involved.
 Since November 2020, they also use the planetarium that was built during their 2020 rebuild.

 Students also learn and apply different aspects of astronomy and science in missions.
 They get the chance to learn about black holes, nebulae, asteroids, planets, planetary systems, moons, and a variety of other phenomena.

-Students who attended the space center 15 years ago are now pursuing fields in science, technology, space exploration, programming, and electrical engineering.
-Students at the local Brigham Young University have the opportunity to develop consoles and equipment for the space center; gadgets such as Tricorders, touch panel equipment, fiber optics systems, ships, and digital/analog control interfaces all help to give a more realistic effect to the experience.
+Many students who attended the space center fifteen years ago are now pursuing fields in science, technology, space exploration, programming, and electrical engineering.
+Students at the local Brigham Young University have the opportunity to develop consoles and equipment for the space center, such as Tricorders, touch panel equipment, fiber optics systems, ships, and digital/analog control interfaces.

 The center's staff hopes that its visitors are tomorrow's scientists.